Everyone who applies joins a global community of leaders and gains access to opportunities from our partners around the world.

 If one person alone can change the world, imagine what a network of exceptional people can do together throughout their lives.
 That is the vision of Rise.

-Rise looks for brilliance.
+Rise looks for talent.

 We’ve developed collaborations with a broad variety of organizations in the public, private, and social sectors—including schools, universities, nonprofits, advocacy groups, businesses, and others.
-This network helps us find talented people who may go undiscovered or unsupported otherwise, and connect those future leaders to scholarships, internships, and opportunities around the world.

 The world’s most important problems will be solved by the next generation of leaders.
 Yet too often, the most exceptional people never realize their full potential for global impact.
 Either they are never discovered, become isolated at a young age, lack access to opportunities to develop their ideas, or face social and economic barriers.